Impala Platinum Holdings Limited – Annual report – 30 June 2021

 1 The fair value exposure on purchased metal and resultant inventory has been designated as a hedged item and is included in the calculation of the cost of inventories.
 The fair value exposure relates to adjustments made to commodity prices and US$ exchange rates from the date of delivery until the final pricing date as per the relevant contract.

-The net realisable value (NRV) adjustment impacted by prevailing metal prices at the reporting date included in inventory comprised R230 million (2019: Rnil) for refined metal and R211 million (2019: Rnil) for in-process metal.
+The net realisable value (NRV) adjustment impacted by prevailing metal prices at the reporting date included in inventory comprised R140 million (2020: R230 million) for refined metal and R428 million (2020: R211 million) for in-process metal.

 Purchased metal consists mainly of Impala Refining Services inventory.